jsjoeio/joeprevite.com/content/2020-05-22-book-review-writing-an-interpreter-in-go/index.md

 ## Overall Thoughts

 I really enjoyed the book!
-I feel like I unlocked a new understand.
+I feel like I unlocked a new understanding.
 Now, I know how interpreters work.
 And thanks to that, I have a better understanding of what's happening under the hood!
 Following along with the author felt straightforward.

 I now have a [fully-functioning interpreter](https://github.com/jsjoeio/monkey)!
 I never thought I would do something like this, and I probably wouldn't have attempted it on my own without this book.